Göran Lagerberg: Tages

 On 19 January 1966, Tages entered Europafilm Studios to record two Lagerberg compositions; "The Man You'll Be Looking For" and "So Many Girls".
 The first of which, a high tempo rock song, would eventually find its way to a flexi disc.
 This was in Lennart Wrigholm's eyes the first time a good composition could be used on a flexi disc, thanks to Lagerberg's talent.
 "So Many Girls" on the other hand a slower, ballad-like song which greatly contrasted from their previous material.
 It was released as a single in February and nonetheless received a respectable number five on Kvällstoppen and four on Tio i Topp.
 This was the first time Blom's de facto leadership of the group was questioned and the first time the group actually tried branching away from contemporary rock and roll, thanks to Lagerberg.

 Lagerberg also greatly contributed to the group's studio albums at the time.
 In August their second album Tages 2 was released.
 It saw Lagerberg's role in the band further expand, as he sang lead or co-lead vocals on eight of the twelve tracks present.
 He also greatly contributed to the material found on the album.
 In November, Tages third studio album Extra Extra was released.
 This saw Lagerberg further expand his creative influence over the band, reflected with baroque pop on tracks such as "Gone Too Far", one of two of his compositions found on the album.
 His voice can further be heard on six different tracks on the album.

 In 1967, following signing to Parlophone records, the group was allotted more studio time and as a results their music became more lax.
 Together with Blom, Lagerberg composed "Every Raindrop Means Alot", which he also sang the chorus of.
 Following "Every Raindrop Means Alot", no more singles would be sung by Blom, instead that role was substituted by Lagerberg.
 He led the group into psychedelia for their next album Contrast in April 1967.
 Following that release, Lagerberg became obsessed with Swedish folk music and as such, adapted elements into their fifth album, simply titled Studio.
-According to Wrigholm, Studio is an early "Swedish masterpiece" and the closest thing Sweden got to Sgt.
+According to Wrigholm, Studio is an early "Swedish masterpiece" and the closest thing Sweden has to Sgt.
 Pepper's Lonely Hearts Club Band.
 However, not everybody was keen on these ideas.
 Blom, who was disillusioned by his reducing popularity and place in the group owing to Lagerberg left in August 1968, reducing them to a quartet.